rorgoroth/WolfETInfo/README.md

 # Backup of net-clan Wolfenstein: Enemy Territory documentation.

 This is a backup of https://www.net-clan.com/WolfWeb/ for historical/educational/archival purposes.
-Keep in mind this refered to the vanilla game as it was in 2007 - but nothing has really changed much since then anyway.
+Keep in mind this refered to the vanilla game as it was in 2007/v2.60b - but nothing has changed since then anyway.

 Note: Some links are broken as the original pages are already missing from the web.
 98% of it is here though.

 #
-# Table of Contents
+### Table of Contents
 1. [Intro (hints)](/1_Intro/hints.md)
 1. [Maps](/2_Maps/maps.md)
 1. [Classes](/3_Classes/classes.md)